NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Shining Child.md

 abilities_mid:
   - name: ""
   - name: "Blinding Aura"
-    desc: " (arcane,aura,incapacitation,light) 60 feet.\nThe shining child sheds bright light.
+    desc: " (arcane,aura,incapacitation,light) 60 feet.\n\nThe shining child sheds bright light.
 Any creature that starts its turn in the aura must succeed at a DC 29 Fortitude check save.
 If it fails, it is [[Conditions/Blinded|Blinded]] for 1 minute, and if it critically fails, it's permanently blinded.
 A creature that succeeds at its save is temporarily immune to this effect for 24 hours."

   - name: "Overwhelming Light"
-    desc: "`pf2:r` (light) **Trigger** The shining child enters an area of magical darkness or begins its turn in an area of magical darkness\n**Effect** The shining child attempts to counteract the magical darkness (counteract rank 7, counteract modifier +23)."
+    desc: "`pf2:r` (light) **Trigger** The shining child enters an area of magical darkness or begins its turn in an area of magical darkness\n* * *\n\n**Effect** The shining child attempts to counteract the magical darkness (counteract rank 7, counteract modifier +23)."

 attacks:
   - name: ""